yaxollum/diagonator/README.md

 This will create a configuration file with the default options.
 See the [Configuration](#configuration) section for specifics on configuration.

+### Logging

+`diagonator-server` does not write to a log file.
+It prints all messages to its standard error (stderr).
+You can log the server's stderr using [`diagonator-server-with-logger.py`](diagonator-server-with-logger.py), which prefixes each line with a timestamp before logging it to a file of your choice.
+Run `diagonator-server-with-logger.py` by specifying the log file's location as a command-line argument.

 ## Concepts

 `diagonator-server` has 3 possible states and 3 concepts that determine which state it is in.